aewindle110/DroneWQ/paper.md

 `blackpixel_method()`
 <br/>
 One method to remove L<sub>SR</sub> relies on the so-called black pixel assumption that assumes L<sub>W</sub> in the near infrared (NIR) is negligible due to strong absorption of water.
 Where this assumption holds, at-sensor radiance measured in the NIR is solely L<sub>SR</sub> and allows ⍴ to be calculated if L<sub>sky</sub> is known.
-Studies have used this assumption to estimate and remove L<sub>SR</sub>; however, the assumption tends to fail in more turbid waters where high concentrations of particles enhance backscattering and L<sub>W</sub> in the NIR [@siegel_wang_maritorena_robinson_2000]. *Therefore, this method should only be used in waters whos optical propeties are dominated and co-vary with phytoplankton (e.g. Case 1, open ocean waters).*
+Studies have used this assumption to estimate and remove L<sub>SR</sub>; however, the assumption tends to fail in more turbid waters where high concentrations of particles enhance backscattering and L<sub>W</sub> in the NIR [@siegel_wang_maritorena_robinson_2000]. *Therefore, this method should only be used in waters whose optical propeties are dominated and co-vary with phytoplankton (e.g. Case 1, open ocean waters).*

 `mobley_rho_method()`
 <br/>